Stefan2320/Master-Thesis/README.md

 ## Heap Internals

-This diagrams shows the internals of the heap.
-You can hover over the nodes to see more information.
+This diagrams shows the internals of the heap.If you download the SVG locally, you can hover over the nodes to see more information.
 Clicking on a node will take you to the corresponding section of the source code responsible for that action.

 ### Malloc
 [Click here to view malloc SVG](https://github.com/Stefan2320/Master-Thesis/tree/main/images/svg/malloc.svg)
 ### Free